 - Music ensembles at UIndy are open to all students and the participation of non-music majors is actively encouraged.
 Regular audition times are scheduled at the beginning of each academic year.
 Placement in ensembles is determined by audition and by the ensemble director in consultation with the directors of choral and instrumental activities.

 - Students in each ensemble are expected to register for either .5 or 1 credit hour.
-There is no charge for any number of ensembles taken for .5 credit even when above the full-time load of 17 hours.

 - Music majors will participate in a large ensemble each semester in which they are registered as full time students.

 - Students receiving music scholarships are expected to participate in a minimum of two ensembles each semester.
 Non-majors with ensemble grants must participate in two ensembles and study their instrument or voice privately.
 Scholarship and ensemble grant students who do not follow these guidelines will forfeit their scholarship.